harp-tech/device.hobgoblin/README.md

     - [Gravity: 9 PCS Sensor Set for Arduino](https://www.dfrobot.com/product-110.html)
     - [Gravity: 27 PCS Sensor Set for Arduino](https://www.dfrobot.com/product-725.html)

+## Flashing the firmware

+1. Press-and-hold the Pico BOOTSEL button while you connect the device to the computer USB port.
+2. Drag-and-drop the `.uf2` file matching your Pico board into the new storage device that appears on your PC.

 ## Building the firmware

 ### Prerequisites